-120 To map cultivated pastures on the Tibetan Plateau, we used the surface reflectance (SR) data from the Landsat 5, 7, and 8 satellites (Roy et al., 2014) in the visible and infrared bands in the years from 1988 to 2021.
-Globally, the Landsat 5 TM data were available from March 1984 to June 2013, the Landsat 7 ETM+ data available since April 1999, and the Landsat 8 OLI since February 2013.
-The band settings of OLI are different from those of TM and ETM+, so we used a conversion procedure (Roy et al., 2016) to convert the SR of TM and ETM+ to that of OLI.
-This way, the RF binary classification model trained
+To map cultivated pastures on the Tibetan Plateau, we used the surface reflectance (SR) data from the Landsat 5, 7, and 8 satellites (Roy et al., 2014) in the visible and infrared bands in the years from 1988 to 2021.
+Globally, the Landsat 5 TM data were available from March 1984 to June 2013, the Landsat 7 ETM+ data were available from April 1999, and the Landsat 8 OLI data were available from February 2013.
+The band settings of OLI are different from those of TM and ETM+, and so we used a conversion procedure (Roy et al., 2016) to convert the SR of TM and ETM+ into that of OLI.
+This way, the RF binary classification model trained with the Landsat 8 data from 2021 as inputs can be applied to historical periods when TM or ETM+ data were available.